robch/book-of-ai/docs/chapter-4-sample-overview-openai-chat-streaming-with-functions-js.md

 async getResponse(userInput, callback) {
   this.messages.push({ role: 'user', content: userInput });
 ```

-**STEP 3**: Send the chat message history and the function schemas to the streaming API and process each update:

 **STEP 3**: Send the chat message history to the streaming API, processing each update, including checking for function calls: